 If the applicant has not responded to the above-mentioned invitation of the Search Division to pay a further search fee in respect of certain subject-matter, it must nevertheless be taken into account that the final responsibility for establishing whether the application meets the requirement of unity of invention ultimately rests with the Examining Division (T 631/97, OJ 1/2001, 13).
-The Examining Division will normally uphold the position taken in the search opinion (see III, 7.10 and B-XII, 1.2) and the examination will proceed only for the invention which has been the subject of the search and the applicant will have to limit the application to that subject-matter by excising those parts which relate to the non-searched subject-matter (see G 2/92, OJ 10/1993, 591).
+In the absence of a convincing response to an objection of lack of unity raised in the search opinion (see B-XII, 9), the Examining Division will normally uphold the position taken therein (see III, 7.10 and B-XII, 1.2) and the examination will proceed only for the invention which has been the subject of the search and the applicant will have to limit the application to that subject-matter by excising those parts which relate to the non-searched subject-matter (see G 2/92, OJ 10/1993, 591).
 The applicant may, however, file a divisional application for that subject-matter.